 How To Use It

 Paprika is best used in soups and stews, added to ground meats, and used to flavor rice and potato dishes.
-Paprika is a key ingredient in German Goulash and is also widely used in roasting meats, making sausages, and as a garnish due to it's bright red color.
-In Europe, paprika flavored chips are very popular, and this spice is great for seasoning your own chips, crostinis, or homemade Hummus!
+Paprika is a key ingredient in German Goulash and is also widely used in roasting meats, making sausages, and as a garnish due to its bright red color.
+In Europe, paprika-flavored chips are very popular, and this spice is great for seasoning your own chips, crostinis, or homemade Hummus!

 6. Mustard Powder